What are Igneous Rocks?

 Intrusive rocks often have large crystals because they have plenty of time to grow.
 An example of an intrusive igneous rock is granite.

-When lava cools too fast for crystals to grow the rock that forms will be non crystalline.
-Examples of non crystalline igneous rocks include obsidian and pumice.
+When lava cools too fast for crystals to grow, the rock that forms will be non-crystalline.
+Examples of non-crystalline, extrusive igneous rocks include obsidian and pumice.

-The cooling rate of the lava and its chemical composition plays a significant role in the final texture and appearance of an extrusive igneous rock.
+The cooling rate of the lava and its chemical composition play a significant role in the final texture and appearance of an extrusive igneous rock.
+A rock that cools quickly is usually fine-grained or has a glassy texture.

 Article Picture